 Addressed to Mr Davis, Cheshire MPs, the Police and Crime Commissioner, and the Speaker of the House of Commons, it amounts to a formal challenge to remarks made under Parliamentary privilege — pointedly alleging serious failings in one of the longest and most significant criminal investigations in modern British history.

-Yet despite its obvious public interest, the letter was not simultaneously released into the public domain by Cheshire Constabulary.
+Yet despite its obvious public interest, the letter was not simultaneously released into the public domain by Cheshire Constabulary or delivered by media briefing or press conference.

 There was no published statement on the force’s website.
 No general press release appears to have been issued.
 No indication that the document was proactively shared across multiple media organisations.

-Instead, it surfaced via a single national newspaper, framed by its reporter in language closely reflecting the force’s own emphases and conclusions.
+Instead, it surfaced via a single national newspaper, framed by its reporter in a style closely reflecting the force’s own emphases and conclusions.
 Also, closely reflecting language and framing already circulated across sections of social media commentary supportive of the police and prosecution case.

 The Commons intervention that prompted it